Skip to main content

 5. Ask us to purchase a book to put on Course Reserve.

 If your assigned text is not in JMU’s collection, you can contact reserves@jmu.edu to ask that the text be considered for purchase.
-If the text is not for Course Reserves, please contact your department’s liaison librarian instead.
+If the textbook is not for Course Reserves, please contact your department’s liaison librarian instead.

 6. Tell students about Interlibrary Loan.